Donegal Celtic F.C.: History

 Former Carrick Rangers boss Stephen Small was appointed Kelly's successor a few days later.
 However, Small's tenure would not be a successful one.
 The club suffered a run of 15 league games without a win, which included 12 defeats and 3 draws.
 They were also knocked out of the 2012–13 Irish League Cup at home, by IFA Championship 1 outfit Harland & Wolff Welders.
 Small resigned in September 2012, citing poor results and personal pressures as the reasons for his departure.
 Reserve team manager Declan McGreevy, a former Ards and Ballymena United player, was appointed as the club's next manager on 11 October 2012.
 Ten days later however, McGreevy was forced to stand down from the post as he did not possess the required UEFA 'A' licence to manage an IFA Premiership club.
 Former manager Pat McAllister was immediately announced as McGreevy's replacement, returning to the club for a second spell as manager.
 The club was also involved in some controversy that season, when they were deducted 3 points and fined £500 for fielding a suspended player in a 2–1 win over Lisburn Distillery – the result was changed to a 3–0 loss.
 The club maintained that the IFA had given them verbal clearance for the player to take part in the match, but did not appeal the decision.

 The club ended the season in the relegation play-off place (11th), and faced the runners-up of Championship 1, Warrenpoint Town, for a place in next season's Premiership.
 The tie ended 2–2 on aggregate with Warrenpoint Town winning on the away goals rule.
 This relegated Donegal Celtic to the second tier.
-In August 2013, five days prior to the start of the 2013–14 NIFL Championship season – the club's first season back in the second tier, manager Pat McAllister along with his entire backroom staff and several first team players all quit the club following a club meeting.
+In August 2013, five days prior to the start of the 2013–14 NIFL Championship season – the club's first season return in the second tier, manager Pat McAllister along with his entire backroom staff and several first team players all quit the club following a club meeting.
 McAllister stated that he could no longer work under the conditions and restrictions that were imposed during the meeting as a result of the club's difficult financial situation.
 Former Donegal Celtic player Paul McAreavey was announced as the club's new manager a few days later.
 McAreavey left after one season, in which the club finished 11th, to be replaced by Nicky Maye, a member of the coaching staff.